Get help now Make a donation

 We’ve rounded the figures to the nearest whole number.
 You can find more detail in the original study [2].

-How many people get treatment?
+How many people get treatment for mental health problems?

 Are mental health problems increasing?